Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

 \end{proposition}

-Although we are mostly interested in reduced train tracks, we observe that we can define valid almost reduced train tracks as those which correspond to almost reduced type D structures over $\Alg$.
+Although we are mainly interested in reduced train tracks, we observe that valid almost reduced train tracks can be defined as those corresponding to almost reduced type D structures over $\Alg$.

-We pause briefly to discuss pairing of $\Alg$-train tracks, which is defined just as in Section \ref{sec:pairing-train-tracks}.
-A pair $(\tracks_0, \tracks_1)$ is admissible if there are no immersed annuli cobounded by $A(\tracks_0)$ and $D(\tracks_1)$, where $A(\tracks)$ denotes the result of including $\tracks$ into the first quadrant and extending vertically/horizontally and $D(\tracks)$ is the reflection of $A(\tracks)$ across the anti-diagonal. $\sC(\tracks_0, \tracks_1)$ is the vector space generated by intersection points of $A(\tracks_0)$ and $D(\tracks_1)$, equipped with a linear map $d^\tracks$ which counts bigons not covering the basepoint with boundary carried by the pair $(\tracks_0,\tracks_1)$, with the requirement that both sides of the bigon are oriented paths from the initial intersection point to the terminal intersection point.
-Note that the orientation requirement is meaningful for an arbitrary $\Alg$-train track, unlike for those described in Section \ref{sec:tracks}.
-Defining $\sC(\tracks_0, \tracks_1)$ does not require all the information in $\tracks_1$ and $\tracks_2$, it is in fact determined only by their weak equivalence classes.
+We pause briefly to discuss pairing of train tracks in $T$, which is defined just as it was for naive train tracks in Section \ref{sec:pairing-train-tracks}.
+A pair $(\tracks_0, \tracks_1)$ is \emph{admissible} if there are no immersed annuli cobounded by $A(\tracks_0)$ and $D(\tracks_1)$, where $A(\tracks)$ denotes the result of including $\tracks$ into the first quadrant and extending vertically/horizontally and $D(\tracks)$ is the reflection of $A(\tracks)$ across the anti-diagonal.
+Then $\sC(\tracks_0, \tracks_1)$ is the vector space generated by intersection points of $A(\tracks_0)$ and $D(\tracks_1)$, equipped with a linear map $d^\tracks$ that counts bigons not covering the basepoint with boundary carried by the pair $(\tracks_0,\tracks_1)$, with the requirement that both sides of the bigon are oriented paths from the initial intersection point to the terminal intersection point.
+Note that, unlike for naive train tracks, the orientation requirement is meaningful for an arbitrary train track in $T$.
+The key observation is that defining $\sC(\tracks_0, \tracks_1)$ does not require all the information in $\tracks_1$ and $\tracks_2$, it is in fact determined only by their weak equivalence classes.